Azure/Azure-Sentinel/README.md

     * In the grey "Disable IDP" Action Box, click in the box where it says "Choose a value".
 A search window will appear
       * Search for "Incident Description" and select "Incident Description" from the search results
       * Click in the whitespace outside of the Action Box to confirm the selection
-    * Click on where it says "is equal to" and select "contains"
+    * Click on where it says "is equal to" and select "starts with"
-    * Click where it says "Choose a value" and type "IDP Compromised"
+    * Click where it says "Choose a value" and type "IDP"
   * In the green "True" Action Box, click "Add an Action"
     * In the search box, type "Create Job"
       * In the "Actions" tab, select "Create job"